tajmulalam/RoomWordJavaSample/README.md

 # RoomWordJavaSample

-In sample app i learned how to design and construct an app using the Architecture Components Room, ViewModel, and LiveData, and build an app that does the following:
+In this sample app i learned how to design and construct an app using the Architecture Components Room, ViewModel, and LiveData, and build an app that does the following:

 1. Implements of Android Architecture Components.
 1. Works with a database to get and save the data